Estuary

 Therefore, replicating data from MySQL to BigQuery will be an important part of your overall data integration strategy.
 Doing so can provide you with the following benefits:

 1. BigQuery is designed for efficient and quick analytics and it does this without affecting operational workloads, which you’ll likely continue to handle in MySQL.
+It excels in large-scale data processing, making it suitable for working with massive datasets in real-time, high-performance analytics.

 2. It optimizes workloads and creates a single source of truth.
 Analysts can find it tricky and time-consuming to shuffle from one platform to another.
 Keeping BigQuery up-to-date with MySQL insures that both data storage platforms are united around the same source of truth and other platforms, whether operational or analytical, are always pulling in correct data.